richmahn/en_tn/amo/front/intro.md

 #### What is the Book of Amos about? ####

-Amos began his work about 760 BC.
-He spoke Yahweh's messages against the wicked behavior of God's people, both in the southern kingdom of Judah and in the northern kingdom of Israel.
+Amos began to prophesy about 760 BC.
+He spoke Yahweh's messages against the wicked behavior of God's people.
+He spoke messages to the southern kingdom of Judah and to the northern kingdom of Israel.
 (See: [[rc://en/tw/dict/bible/kt/evil]])

 Yahweh gave Amos the "judgment prophecies" found in the first six chapters of the book to proclaim to the people.
 Each of them begins with the phrase "This is what Yahweh says" (ULB).